SankaineSanayet/Women-s-Clothing-Review-Analysis/README.md

      - Customizing email campaigns and advertisements based on customers' past interactions will likely increase engagement and sales conversions.

-# Recommendations
+# Model Recommendations
-**Model Recommendations**
 - Enhance the Feature Set: Integrate additional structured features such as product category and review date to capture trends over time and differences across product lines.
 - Explore Advanced Modeling Techniques: Experiment with transformer-based models (e.g., BERT) or deep learning approaches (e.g., LSTM) to capture subtle language nuances like sarcasm, tone, or ambiguity.
 - Consider Data Augmentation: Use data augmentation techniques (e.g., back-translation, synonym replacement) to artificially expand the dataset, especially for underrepresented classes or categories.
 - Develop a Continuous Learning Pipeline: Build a production pipeline for continuous model updates as new data arrives.

-**Business Recommendations**
-- Focus on Fit and Sizing
-- Enhance Fabric Quality and Comfort
-- Maintain Consistent Product Quality
-- Personalize Marketing Strategies

 # For more Information:
-Review the full analysis on:
+Review the full analysis on Jupyter Notebook or the Presentation